haxala1r/mash/README.md

 Currently using Catch2 for unit testing.

 - Lexing - complete, more token types may be added as necessary
-- Parsing - This is the next step.
+- Parsing - the main steps are done, but things may change as time progresses
 - Optimizations -
 - Emitting Bytecode - the goal.